ARTIST-Association/ARTIST/docs/tutorial_generating_scenario.rst

     )

     # Specify the following data for each heliostat that you want to include in the scenario:
-    # A tuple of: (helisotat-name, heliostat-properties.json, deflectometry.h5)
+    # A tuple of: (heliostat-name, heliostat-properties.json, deflectometry.h5)
     heliostat_files_list = [
         (
             "name1",